[Satellite Communications] AWS Ground Station [Learn the basics!]

 Now that we have a basic understanding of satellite communications, what can AWS Ground Station be used for?

-AWS Ground Station provides direct satellite antenna access to AWS services, enabling faster, simpler, and more cost-effective storage and processing of downloaded data, reducing data processing and analysis times for use cases like weather forecasting or disaster footage from hours to minutes or seconds.
+AWS Ground Station provides direct access to satellite antennas for AWS services, enabling faster, simpler, and more cost-effective storage and processing of downloaded data.
+This reduces data processing and analysis time for use cases such as weather forecasts or disaster footage from hours to minutes or seconds.

 https://aws.amazon.com/jp/ground-station/features/

-be used in conjunction with other AWS services for data analysis and machine learning.
+it's conceivable that the data can be used in conjunction with other AWS services for data analysis or machine learning after acquisition.

 application

-We've given you a long overview of AWS Ground Station, but how do you use it?
+I've gone on at length about the overview of AWS Ground Station, but how do you actually use it?

-You can easily apply for use in just five steps!
+Surprisingly, you can apply to use it in just these five simple steps!

 3. Select a base station

-This completes the application process, but there is one thing that concerns me.
+The application process is now complete, but there is one thing that concerns me.

-It says that usage is by the minute, but the specific amount is not yet known.
+It is explained that usage is charged by the minute, but the specific amount is not yet known.
+It

-I'm sure it's a pay-as-you-go system, but I'm a little hesitant to use it for personal use,
+is certainly a pay-as-you-go system, but I am a little hesitant to use it personally,

 lastly